vidyar/docs-1/sources/start.rst

 **Code Coverage** :
 Executing tests but not really knowing what percentage of your code is actually being tested is like "Flying a plane without GPS".
 A variety of coverage tools like opencover, cobertura etc. provide a way to measure coverage of your tests.
 You can export the output of these tools to ./shippable/codecoverage and our build engine will automatically parse it and the results will appear on the Coverage tab.

+Clicking on the **View build history** button will take you to the project's page where you can find all the builds.